stupaq/jvmm/docs/Jvmm-intro.md

 the reference.
 For such objects, when the last reference referring the object falls out of its scope the object is disposed automatically.
 A reference can have a value _null_, which means it does not refer to any object.
-Note that in current specification reference-counting is sufficient for garbage collection, as there is no way to create a cycle of references.
+Note that for current language specification reference-counting is sufficient for garbage collection, as there is no way to create a cycle of references.

 Statements
 ----------
 Instructions: _if_, _while_, _for_, _return_, _;_, _++_, _--_, _=_, have
-natural semantics.
+Java-like semantics.
 Operator precedence is described in attached BNF grammar.

 The only l-values are variables, references and subscripted arrays (in case one wants to assign a value to some cell in an array).
 Note that assignment to a reference changes which object is referenced, not underlying object itself (and